 If you cannot locate an item in the Main Catalog, search WorldCat (the world's largest bibliographic database).
 You can initiate an Interlibrary Loan request through WorldCat by clicking on in a title's "Detailed Record."
 If an item is charged out, you may need to recall the item or use Borrow Direct (for books) to obtain a copy from another library.

 You also have access to a large number of databases (online indexes, electronic texts).
-Choose Find Articles and Databases from the Library home page or go directly to the Hellenic Studies subject page.
+Choose Databases from the Library home page to browse or search for them.

 The "H: drive," as it is commonly called, provides every Princeton user on campus a central network server.
 You can access your H: drive from an off-campus computer by establishing a Secure Remote Access connection (SRA).